 That is a good question.
 You will receive varying information depending on whom you talk with.
 You will find that I am an honest, hard-working person with good character.
 Other points about me include the following:

 - Person of faith (Please note I did not say a religious person.)

 - Learner: lifelong

 - Committed, loyal friend and companion, and the task at hand

 Get to know me.
 My background is diverse.
 I have worked in hospitality, non-profit, corporate, education, and retail environments.
 Non-profit, corporate, and education were my dream jobs.
 I enjoyed the work immensely in each of these environments.
 I was very fortunate to have phenomenal supervisors.
 These persons were mentors instead of bosses.
 I gained so much from my leaders.

 Resume & Vita

-My resume displays segments of my work history while my vita gives you a more holistic understanding of all that I have accomplished.
-The job titles give readers an understanding of the job skills used and the knowledge that I gained working various positions.
-Like others I have computer training (several learning management systems, many computer programs including Microsoft Office expert certification), and many years of experience using these skills and knowledge base.
+My resume displays segments of my work history, while my vita gives you a more holistic understanding of all that I have accomplished.
+The job titles give you an understanding of the skills used and the knowledge I gained working in various positions.
+Like others, I have computer training (several learning management systems, many computer programs, including Microsoft Office expert certification), and many years of experience using these skills and knowledge base.
 I have experience in making a difference!